Week Long 2019 – Registration

 - Updates on club information and upcoming events are emailed to the address indicated on registration form.
 Please check email regularly.

-- Registration shall not be considered complete until all fees have been paid in full.
+- Registration shall not be considered complete until all fees have been paid in full and are due by the beginning of each program.

 ***Before you can proceed to our Registration page you MUST read and accept our Policies and Procedures by checking the check box at the end of this page.